The BOTA Foundation: Innovative Asset Return

-IREX and Save the Children are developing the BOTA Foundation to be a sustainable Kazakhstani institution and implementing its programs, while bolstering local capacity and expertise.
-The BOTA Foundation’s unique and innovative social investment programs are intended to increase demand and utilization of health and education services through over $50 million in conditional cash transfers and tuition assistance, while the foundation increases the capacity of the social-service sector through a multi-million dollar grants program.
+IREX oversaw the development of the BOTA Foundation and implementation of its programs..
+The BOTA Foundation’s unique and innovative social investment programs increased demand and utilization of health and education services through over $66 million in conditional cash transfers and tuition assistance, while the foundation increased the capacity of the social-service sector through a 10 million dollar grants program.
+Over five years the foundation improved the lives of 208,000 Kazakhstanis while building local capacity and expertise.

 • Improve the health, education, and social welfare of children and youth in the poorest regions of Kazakhstan

-• Foster comprehensive technical and human development in Kazakhstan to ensure the sustainability of the BOTA Foundation and its programs
+• Foster comprehensive technical and human development in Kazakhstan to ensure the sustainability of the BOTA Foundation’s programs

-• Issued more than 313 grants to local NGOs worth $6.3 million and reaching over 25,000 beneficiaries
+• Issued 632 grants to local NGOs reaching over 53,000 beneficiaries

 News & Impact